scality/Zenko/docs/docsource/operation/Services/lifecycle_management/Lifecycle_Management_Service.rst

 This Backbeat extension gives Zenko conformity to AWS S3 lifecycle rules.
-Specifically, lifecycle management gives users the ability to specify a time threshold beyond which certain files are to be expunged to free up storage space.
-Other lifecycle actions may be supported in the future.
+Specifically, lifecycle management gives users the ability to specify a time threshold beyond which certain files are to be moved (lifecycle transition) or expunged (lifecycle expiration) to free up storage space or reduce storage costs.

 Zenko follows the S3 API to provide three calls to manage lifecycle properties per bucket: